A guide to rings around planets and across the Solar System

 These double-ringed rocky relics orbit between Jupiter and Neptune, their discs diminutive but still beautifully formed.

-What causes rings to form in the Solar System?
+Why rings form in the Solar System

 A view of Saturn's rings captured by Voyager 2, 22 August 1981, from a distance of 2.5 million miles.
 Credit: NASA / JPL-Caltech